 Brimming with opportunities, Isafjordur in central Westfjords in Iceland, has just 2,600 inhabitants and is definitely a tranquil retreat from everyday metropolitan hassles.
-Even with lesser people, the town is rich in culture, history, and flavours, catering to the choice of every kind of visitor and native.
+Even with lesser people, the town is rich in culture, history, and flavors, catering to the choice of every kind of visitor and native.

 It is believed that the first settler came to Ísafjörður in the 9th century, and the place was a former church site and a trading post for foreign merchants from the 16th century.
 The town received 360° renovation but still holds true to its small town core.
 But if you wish to explore the ancient aspect of the town, you must visit Eyri.